 "It is unknown whether health professionals in rural areas will decide to continue working in the home care sector, or whether they will be willing to travel to our rural communities.
-We do not want to jeopardize the trust that our clients have developed in these services by disruptions in continuity of care resulting from terminated service contracts and further reductions of health Many clients receive the same service from several different workers.
-This can negatively impact the wellbeing of the [Alzheimer] client.
-Constant change can add to con fusion, can make it difficult to care when a care provider lacks the essential knowledge and medical history of the client.
+We do not want to jeopardize the trust that our clients have developed in these services by disruptions in continuity of care resulting from terminated service contracts and further reductions of health professionals in the home care sector," said the presenter from the Dilico Ojibway Child and Family Services in THUNDER BAY.

+Many clients receive the same service from several different workers.
+This can negatively impact the well-being of the [Alz-heimer] client.
+Constant change can add to confusion, can make it difficult to care when a care provider lacks the essential knowledge and medical history of the client.